vmware/captive-web-view/forAndroid/readme.md

 Now proceed with adding the Captive Web View library.

+-   The `settings.gradle` file might have a configuration to block local repositories.
+If it does then you may remove that configuration, by commenting it out, for example like this.

+        dependencyResolutionManagement {
+            // Comment out this line.
+            // repositoriesMode.set(RepositoriesMode.FAIL_ON_PROJECT_REPOS)
+            repositories { ... other code can stay ... }
+        }

+    If the configuration is in effect then an error like this gets generated at build time.

+        > Build was configured to prefer settings repositories over project repositories but repository 'Google' was added by build file 'build.gradle'

 -   You may wish to add the following to the Android manifest file:

         <meta-data